6.1 Center Structure

 - Annual summary reports for the Program.

 - Cooperation with Commission on Program policy and guidance documents.

 The Center maintains a comprehensive website including reference material for the Program as well as other Center activities.
 The website can be found at here.

 6.2.7 GIS and Reporting

 The Program uses a customized GIS system, detailed in section 3.9, to track the locations, deliverables, and expenditures for all road project work.
-The Center is responsible for the development, maintenance, and training of this GIS system; as well as the collection of the annual summary report from districts.
+The Center is responsible for the development, maintenance, and training of this GIS system; as well as the collection of the quarterly and annual summary report from districts.
 The Center also works with the Commission to develop reports to provide to the state legislature and others based on county data.

 The Center, in conjunction with the Commission, maintains several advisory workgroups to the Program.
 District staff makes up the majority of the workgroups.
 The workgroups act in an advisory capacity only, making recommendations to the Commission for approval.
 There are four active workgroups that meet on an as-needed basis.
 The education and outreach workgroup deals with the ESM Course content and format, the annual maintenance workshop planning, and various other outreach and education efforts such as GIS trainings, roundtables, and more.
 The policy and planning workgroup deals with allocation and policy recommendations to the Commission.
 The low-volume road workgroup was created in 2014 specifically to handle issues related to the new low-volume road program.
 The product and process workgroup deals with technical issues such as Driving Surface Aggregate and approving products for use with Program funds.

 The Center maintains a "DSA Clearinghouse" that is designed to facilitate DSA purchasing and placements around the state by creating a central point of contact and information for aggregate suppliers and districts.
 This "DSA Clearinghouse" is described in section 7.2.